Posted on 25 May 2026

 Get in touch with our team who’ll be able to answer your questions, help you consider your options, and advise if you may have a claim.

 We can also offer our No Win, No Fee* payment arrangement to our clients.
 No Win, No Fee means that if you don’t win, you don’t pay Slater and Gordon’s fees (the fees that we charge for the work we do on your case).
+Get in touch with our team for an obligation free initial appointment.

 The contents of this blog post are considered accurate as at the date of publication.
 However the applicable laws may be subject to change, thereby affecting the accuracy of the article.
 The information contained in this blog post is of a general nature only and is not specific to anyone’s personal circumstances.
 Please seek legal advice before acting on any of the information contained in this post.